What Can I Expect After Rotator Cuff Surgery?

 Reduced Range of Motion

-One of the most difficult aspects of post-surgery life for many patients to adjust to is the restrictions placed upon daily living by a lack of ROM in the shoulder which was operated on.
-During the first 4-6 weeks after surgery it’s highly advised that the arm operated on is used as very sparingly.
+One of the most difficult aspects of post-surgery life for many patients to adjust to is the restrictions placed upon daily living by a lack of ROM (Range of Motion) in the shoulder which was operated on.
+During the first 4-6 weeks after surgery, it’s highly advised that the arm operated on be used sparingly.
 Focus should be placed on reducing inflammation and gently introducing changes in ROM to reduce scar tissue buildup which could further hinder ROM in the future.

 By around week 10-12 of your recovery you should be close to regaining full ROM in the shoulder – this is when strengthening exercises begin!
 You’ll be put through a series of exercises aimed at increasing shoulder strength, power, and endurance.
 This will all be part of a progressive program aimed at helping you get back in the gym.
 The weighted work which comes at the tail end of this phase will be focused on other major upper body muscle groups.
 At True Sports Physical Therapy we’ll even develop an exercise regime designed to address patterns of motion specific to your sport(s) of choice.